Vox AC30: beige cabinets and copper panels

 Serial number 5225 N - currently in the UK

 Albion transformers in place.
 The red dye on the solder joints is NOT original.
 One can see flecks on the bodies of replaced components in at least a couple of instances.
 The resistors look as though they are from Radio Spares.
 White Eries are normal in 1962.
-For the brown Dubilier resistors used later on by Westrex, see serial number 6038 .
+For the brown 1/2 watt Dubilier resistors used later on by Westrex, see serial number 6038 .

 Serial number 5238 N - currently in the UK